 Yes, California does not impose a statewide residency requirement for cannabis licensing.
 However, local social equity programs in cities like Los Angeles and Oakland require qualifying ownership by local residents, and all owners above 20% must pass DCC background checks regardless of where they reside.

-IRC §280E prohibits cannabis businesses from deducting ordinary business expenses, limiting deductions to cost of goods sold (COGS).
-For LLCs, this means pass-through losses from cannabis operations cannot offset owners’ other income.
-C-Corps may produce a lower effective tax burden for capital-intensive operations because the corporate rate applies only to net income after COGS, though double taxation on distributions is a consideration.
+For adult-use/recreational cannabis operators, IRC §280E continues to prohibit deducting ordinary business expenses, limiting federal deductions to cost of goods sold (COGS).
+For LLCs holding adult-use licenses, this means pass-through losses from cannabis operations cannot offset owners’ other income.
+C-Corps may produce a lower effective tax burden for capital-intensive adult-use operations because corporate rates interact differently with the §280E limitation.
+For qualifying state-licensed medical cannabis operators (as updated above), standard business expense deductions are now available under IRC §162, and the entity-selection analysis — particularly regarding pass-through vs. corporate structure — differs accordingly.

 Owners hold 20% or more aggregate ownership or manage/direct/control operations; they must complete owner applications and pass background checks.
 Financial interest holders have less than 20% ownership, provide loans, or receive 10% or more of profits; they must be disclosed but do not undergo background checks.
 Both categories must be reported to the DCC before license issuance and updated within required timelines when changes occur.